elamont174/teacher-tap/README.md

 - As a first time user, I want the input system to be simple and easy to follow.
 - As a first time user, I want to be corrected and given feedback if I make a mistake, as it is an unfamiliar system.
 - As a continued user, I want to reduce my workload and only need to enter a few values.
+- As a continued user, I want to display my students details on a spreadsheet.
+- As a continued user, I want to have a quick method of working out intervention methods to help my students.

 ## Features